 Galveston Bay Sediment Toxic Content

 Texas’ Oil Spill Prevention and Response program is world-renowned for its proactive and preventive initiatives to keep oil out of our water.
-However, on average, 217 oil spills have still been reported every year in Galveston Bay since 2006.
-Most spills are small—less than five gallons—while some are larger, such as one spill that released 13,723 gallons of gasoline into the Gulf Intracoastal Waterway.
-The total number of spills has remained below average and earned a grade of B. In 2020, the volume spilled was well below the average, resulting in a grade of A.
+However, on average, 206 oil spills have still been reported every year in Galveston Bay since 2007.
+Most spills are small—less than five gallons—while some are larger.
+The total number of spills is average and earned a grade of C. In 2021, the volume spilled was well below the average, resulting in a grade of A.